System Design Space

 Watch video

-In the scenario, the candidate and interviewer work in the same SRE team.
-The candidate plays Lead, while the interviewer plays Junior.
-The Lead is away, Junior is on call, an incident starts, and Junior calls Lead for guidance.
+The candidate and interviewer are imagined as members of the same SRE team.
+The candidate plays the Lead, while the interviewer plays the Junior.
+The Lead is away, Junior is on call, an incident starts, and the candidate must guide the investigation.

 Related chapter